dmitry-merzlyakov/nledger/README.md

 Special thanks to *John Wiegley* for the nicest accounting tool I've ever seen.
 I really like it very much and it was a great pleasure for me to analyze its code in the smallest detail.
-Thought it was quite big challenge for me (GDB left calluses on my hands :)) I've got an incomparable experience.
+Thought it was quite big challenge for me (GDB left the corns on my hands :)) I've got an invaluable experience.
 Thank you!

 ## Licensing